iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.14.0/report.md

 > Application fails to launch on Galaxy S10 models.<br> :date: __2020-09-30 20:31:40__

 > Drain battery - not worth having<br> :date: __2020-09-27 02:49:46__

-> What if the point of this app?
-It gives generic information on a wide basis.
-How can I determine if my specific area is affected.
-I know the province numbers may be up but that does not address our regional breakdown.
-I found this app to be completely useless and unnecessary.
-It would be more useful had it been merged with the covid alert app.
-Disappointed.
-As useless as another statue in Ottawa.<br> :date: __2020-09-23 15:05:58__

-> This comes up if you search for Canada Covid app.
-But it is NOT the alert app - you must add the word Alert to your search.
-Dumb!!<br> :date: __2020-09-10 18:26:00__